tijn/dupfinder/README.md

 # Usage

-Give it a directory to search in (called the haystack) and one or more files to search for (called the needles).
+Give it a directory to search in (called the haystack) and one or more files (or directories) to search for (called the needles).

     find-dups [options] haystack needle...

     -h, --help
     -v, --[no-]verbose
-    -p, --print         Print 'needle', 'hay' or 'separator'; should be a comma-separated list (no spaces!)
+    -p, --print         Print 'needle', 'hay', 'umatchedneedle' or 'separator'; should be a comma-separated list (no spaces!)

+# Examples

+## Find images in a large directory

+find-dups ~/photos img1.jpg img2.jpg

+## Compare two directories

+find-dups --reverse -p umatchedneedle dir1 dir2

 # Why?